grnet/kamaki/docs/usage.rst

 * the flavor id
 * the image id

 It is often the case that a user who works in the context command, needs to create a new VM, but hasn't selected a flavor or an image id, or cannot recall the id of that flavor or image.
-Therefore, it is necessary to list all available flavors (flavor-list) or images (image-list).
+Therefore, it is necessary to list all available flavors (flavor-list) or images (image-compute-list).
 Both commands belong to different contexts.

 .. code-block:: console
     :emphasize-lines: 1